 Our Commitment to Community Medicine

 Our Family Medicine residents and faculty are committed to providing the best possible care to the community and using community resources to benefit our patients.
 We are fortunate to be situated in a community with multifaceted needs and resources.
 This allows us to interface with the community, thereby providing a rich learning opportunity.
 We are proud that our residents are active physicians in the Mon Valley Community.
-Many residents have initiated special interest projects such as: HIV Education for African American men; Self-Empowerment for Women who have experienced domestic violence; Prevention of Diabetes Education of primary school age children and a health education series for the local community.
+Many residents have initiated special interest projects such as HIV Education for African American men; Self-Empowerment for Women who have experienced domestic violence; Prevention of Diabetes Education for primary school-age children and a health education series for the local community.
 The following are highlights of our partnerships with the community.

 Schools & Sports Physicals

 Residents gain experience with school and sports physicals with students from grade school to college levels.
-Residents perform on-site state mandated school physicals for first and sixth graders.
+Residents perform on-site state-mandated school physicals for first and sixth graders.
 Seasonal sports physicals, under the supervision of a Primary Care Sports Medicine Physician, are performed by the residents at McKeesport Area High School and several local schools.